Moksha: Epistemological and psychological senses

 Scholars provide various explanations of the meaning of moksha in epistemological and psychological senses.
 For example, Deutsche sees moksha as transcendental consciousness, the perfect state of being, of self-realization, of freedom and of "realizing the whole universe as the Self".

 Moksha in Hinduism, suggests Klaus Klostermaier, implies a setting-free of hitherto fettered faculties, a removing of obstacles to an unrestricted life, permitting a person to be more truly a person in the full sense; the concept presumes an unused human potential of creativity, compassion and understanding which had been blocked and shut out.
 Moksha is more than liberation from a life-rebirth cycle of suffering (samsara); the Vedantic school separates this into two: jivanmukti (liberation in this life) and videhamukti (liberation after death).
 Moksha in this life includes psychological liberation from adhyasa (fears besetting one's life) and avidya (ignorance or anything that is not true knowledge).

 As a state of perfection

 Many schools of Hinduism according to Daniel Ingalls, see moksha as a state of perfection.
 The concept was seen as a natural goal beyond dharma.
 Moksha, in the epics and ancient literature of Hinduism, is seen as achievable by the same techniques necessary to practice dharma.
 Self-discipline is the path to dharma, moksha is self-discipline that is so perfect that it becomes unconscious, second nature.
 Dharma is thus a means to moksha.

 The Samkhya school of Hinduism, for example, suggests that one of the paths to moksha is to magnify one's sattvam.
 To magnify one's sattvam, one must develop oneself where one's sattvam becomes one's instinctive nature.
 Many schools of Hinduism thus understood dharma and moksha as two points of a single journey of life, a journey for which the viaticum was discipline and self-training.
-Over time, these ideas about moksha were challenged.